Capital Women's Senior Cup: History

 The Capital Women's Cups were established in 2013, on the initiative of Jackie Newing of the Amateur Football Alliance.
 The intention was to consolidate London's fragmented system of county cups, which saw considerable mismatches across the five geographical cup competitions, into three competitions based on league position.

-Initially the Senior Cup was open to all clubs in tiers 1-5 of the Women's Football Pyramid, but since 2018 this has been restricted to tiers 3-5, plus under 23 teams from the top two tiers.
+Initially the Senior Cup was open to all clubs in tiers 1 to 5 of the Women's Football Pyramid, but since 2018 this has been restricted to tiers 3 to 5, plus under-23 teams from the top two tiers.

 The Intermediate Cup is open to clubs in tiers 6 and 7 and the Junior Cup is open to Greater London Women's Football League Division 1 and 2 clubs, plus any club in tier 7 or below (including clubs not in a league).

 It replaced the London Women's Cup, the Middlesex FA Women's Cup and the Surrey Women's FA Cup.
 Administration of the competitions rotate between the four organising associations.

 The first five editions of the tournament were dominated by Charlton Athletic W.F.C.
-Their run of dominance was only ended by reformating the competition to exclude tier 1 and 2 senior teams.
+Their run of dominance was only ended by reformatting the competition to exclude tier 1 and 2 senior teams.

 Women's Super League and Women's Championship academy clubs have enjoyed mixed fortunes in the competition.
 Arsenal W.F.C.
-Academy won the 2022-23 and 2024-25 editions of the tournament whereas in 2023-24 only Tottenham Hotspur W.F.C.
+Academy won the 2022–23 and 2024–25 editions of the tournament whereas in 2023–24 only Tottenham Hotspur W.F.C.
 Academy progressed beyond the second round, losing to Haringey Borough in the quarter finals.